Kill The Monster When It’s Young – Part 3

 Typically, people use these justifications because they perceive that the pain to start another procedure or program will be much greater than the degree of pain they are currently experiencing.
 This is when I recommend, “kill the monster when it’s young.”

-I see this in my own practice.
-Patients who decide to start my program are the ones who recognize their current routine, whether working with another health professional or ignoring their symptoms, is not working.
-The realize continuing on this path will cause more pain in the long run than what my program requires of them.
+I see this daily when talking to potential clients.
+They realize that continuing on this path will cause more pain in the long run than what my mentoring programs requires of them.
 I encourage you not to wait for your monsters to be so huge that they finally motivate you to change your lifestyle, i.e., a heart attack, major surgery, financial ruin, broken relationships, etc. Unfortunately I have seen cases when even the biggest catastrophe does not motivate someone to change.

 “Never change things by fighting the existing reality… To change something build a new model that makes the existing model obsolete.”
 R. Buckminster Fuller was a renowned 20th century architect and inventor whose words ring so true.